 We hope that helped to bust some myths about physical therapy and teach you something you didn’t know.

-If you are looking for a qualified Physical Therapist in downtown Milwaukee, contact us here to get started.
+If you are looking for a qualified Physical Therapist in downtown Milwaukee, schedule here to get started.